enaburekhan/doctors-appointment-api/README.md

 You can verify that the remote was added to your project by running:

  - git config --list | grep heroku
- - git push heroku master
+ - git push heroku main

 ### Migrate your database